deborahLevy130/seathru_NeRF/README.md

 Our implementation is based on the paper "Mip-NeRF 360: Unbounded Anti-Aliased Neural Radiance Fields" (CVPR 2022) and their [github repository](https://github.com/google-research/multinerf).

-This implementation is written in [JAX](https://github.com/google/jax), and is a fork of [mip-NeRF](https://github.com/google/mipnerf).
+This implementation is written in [JAX](https://github.com/google/jax).

 ## Setup